miebach/python-fuse-sample/README.md

     mkdir mymountpoint
     python passthrough.py myfiles mymountpoint

-The directory myfiles is now mounted at mymoountpoint.
+The directory myfiles is now mounted at mymountpoint.